 Hours: Monday–Friday, 8:00 a.m.–4:00 p.m.

-While all students must receive a negative result on a PCR test not more than 72 hours before arriving to campus, the number of times you are tested at Berklee's COVID-19 Testing Center is dependent on the length of your program.
+While all students must receive a negative result on a PCR test not more than 72 hours before arriving to campus, the number of times you are tested at Berklee's COVID-19 Testing Center is dependent on the length and date of your program.

 - If you are enrolled in a three-day program, you will not need to test at Berklee.